thephpleague/csv/docs/9.0/reader/statement.md

 Instead of requiring a callable, it requires 2 arguments, the tabular data column to sort the document with.
 It can be as a string (the column name, if it exists) or an integer (the column offset, negative indexes are supported).
 And an optional callback to improve sorting results if needed.
-Sorting is done using the `<=>` spaceship operator.
+If no callback sorting algorithn is given, sorting is done using the `<=>` spaceship operator.
+A sorting callback is a `Closure` that can be used with PHP's `usort` or `uasort` method.

 ```php
 use League\Csv\Reader;